A lower bound of the crossing number of composite knots: Simplifications of maximal sphere systems of

-\begin{remark} The six cases in the proof correspond to those six edges of the graph in Proposition~\ref{prop:TypeR}.
-In each case, we have five types of disks which can appear in a block simultaneously, and for each type the number of disks can be given by those functions on $\mathfrak{T}$.
-Also, each of $a_+$, $a_-$, $h_+$, $h_-$ has a geometric meaning: if $\Pi$ is the rectangle containing the upper (resp. lower) arc from $K$ and $\Pi'$ is the rectangle in $\partial B$ which meets $\Pi$ and a $2$-handle, then $a_-$ (resp. $a_+$) gives the number of arcs in $\Pi$, whose ends lie in the same edge, and $h_+$ (resp. $h_-$) gives the number of arcs in $\Pi'$, whose ends lie in the same edge. \end{remark}
+\begin{remark} The six cases in the proof correspond to those six edges of the graph in Figure~\ref{fig:graph3}.
+In each case, there exist at most five types of $\tau$-disks in a block, and the number of $\tau$-disks of a given type can be computed by the functions on $\mathfrak{T}$.

+The functions $a_+$, $a_-$, $h_+$, and $h_-$ also have geometric meanings.
+Let $\Pi$ denote the rectangle that contains the upper (resp. lower) arc from $K$.
+Let $\Pi'$ denote the rectangle which meets $\Pi$ and the adjacent 2-handle.
+Then $a_-$ (resp. $a_+$) gives the number of arcs in $\Sigma\cap\Pi$ whose ends lie in the same edge, and $h_+$ (resp. $h_-$) gives the number of arcs in $\Sigma\cap\Pi'$ whose ends lie in the same edge. \end{remark}

-Now we can finish the proof of Theorem~\ref{thm:normalForm} by the following step.
+{\bf Step 7.} We glue the $\tau$-disks in 0-handles together and simplify $\Sigma$ further.
+By the step, we can finish the proof of Theorem~\ref{thm:normalForm}.